Rhode Island Hospital/University of Rhode Island PGY-2 Oncology Residency

 Pharmacy Practice Staffing Requirements

 Pharmacy staffing responsibilities are every fourth weekend plus one-half weekday every week.
-Weekend shifts are morning shift.
+Weekend shifts are morning shifts.

 Residents are responsible for staffing every other holiday.
-Recognized hospital holidays include New Year’s Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day.
+Recognized hospital holidays include New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.

 Compensation and Benefits